 Initial skating success

-Jorien ter Mors made her Olympic debut aged 20 in the short track events at 2010 Vancouver, where she finished 23rd overall in the women’s 500m and helped the Netherlands to claim fourth place in the 3,000m relay.
+Jorien ter Mors made her Olympic debut aged 20 in the short track events at Vancouver 2010, where she finished 23rd overall in the women’s 500m and helped the Netherlands claim fourth place in the 3,000m relay.

-In 2012, at the European Short Track Speed Skating Championships in Mlada Boleslav (CZE), she landed the 1,000m crown, and won two silver medals in the 1,500m and 3,000m.
+At the 2012 European Short Track Speed Skating Championships in Mlada Boleslav (CZE), she landed the 1,000m crown, and won two silver medals in the 1,500m and 3,000m.
 Two years later in Dresden (GER), she added victories in the 1,500m, 3,000m and 3,000m relay – becoming the first Dutchwoman to claim European titles in every short track distance – and also finished second in the 1,000m.

-The Enschede-born skater went on to amass a total of 19 European individual and team medals (eight gold, six silver and five bronze) and three ICU World Championship medals (two silver and one bronze) in short track.
+In total, the Enschede-born skater amassed a total of 19 European individual and team medals (eight gold, six silver and five bronze) and three ICU World Championship medals (two silver and one bronze) in short track between 2010 and 2014.

 “I know that I skated fast and tried to have an even race, which resulted in a nice time,” she said after that success.
 “I’ve been focusing on my technique as I know I can do better.
 I enjoy what I do, in both long track and short track.”

 Short track disappointments

 Determined to prove her versatility, in 2014 Ter Mors made history by becoming the first female athlete to enter both the short track and long track speed skating competitions at an Olympic Winter Games.

 Her short track results in Sochi were solid but unspectacular, as she finished sixth in the 500m and fourth in the 1,500m.
 In the women’s 3,000m relay, the Dutch quartet featuring Ter Mors was disqualified in the semi-finals.